romgrk/barbar.nvim/README.md

 let bufferline.letters =
   \ 'asdfjkl;ghnmxcbziowerutyqpASDFJKLGHNMXCBZIOWERUTYQP'

-" Sets the padding width with which to surround each tab let bufferline.padding = 4
+" Sets the maximum padding width with which to surround each tab let bufferline.maximum_padding = 4

 ```